bcgov/gwells/README.md

 If you're encountering any issues with the build, ensure that your VPN is connected and working properly.

+>Minio doesn't download while connected using the VPN.
+This is a known issue.

 ### Running GWELLS in Debug Mode

 Ensure you have a `launch.json` file in the `.vscode` directory.